-What Are Performance Objectives?
+What Are Performance Management Objectives?

 One of the simplest yet most effective ways to help your employees to reach their full potential is to give them performance objectives to aim for.
-This doesn’t just help them, it also works out in your favour — workers who have relevant, meaningful goals are more than three times more likely to be committed to their organisation and over fourteen times more likely to be inspired at work, according to research by BI WORLDWIDE
+This doesn’t just help them, it also works out in your favour — workers who have relevant, meaningful goals are more than three times more likely to be committed to their organisation and over fourteen times more likely to be inspired at work, according to research by BI WORLDWIDE.

-Employee performance objectives are specific targets that employees are tasked with achieving within a certain time frame.
+Performance managementobjectives are specific targets that employees are tasked with achieving within a certain time frame.
 These objectives should be related to various aspects of an employee's job, whether it’s personal sales targets, customer service goals, or project deadlines.

-Why set employee performance objectives?
+Why set performance management objectives?

 Performance objectives are important because they ensure employees know what is expected of them and standards that need to be met to be in their role.
 They enable employees to focus their efforts on the areas that are the highest priority.
 Additionally, setting performance objectives gives employers a way to measure an employee's progress and development over time.